samialateya/Laravel-Auth-Starter/README.md

 ## About Auth Starter

-Its a [Laravel 8](https://laravel.com/docs) authentication markdown witch will help you to understand and grasp all the underlying functionality for Session and API Authentication witch include:
+It's  a [Laravel 8](https://laravel.com/docs) authentication markdown that will help you to understand and grasp all the underlying functionality for Session and API Authentication which include:
 - User & Admin Sessions
 - Admin Roles & Permissions
 - Authentication Middleware for Users and Admins